Notre Dame School of Architecture: Admissions

 The University of Notre Dame School of Architecture is accredited by the National Architectural Accrediting Board.
 Any undergraduate student admitted as an undergraduate to the University of Notre Dame may declare an architecture major.

 Rome Studies Program

 The Rome Studies Program was founded in 1969 as a required third-year study abroad program by Francesco "Frank" Montana, Department Chair from 1950 to 1972.

 The program consists of four courses per semester including design studio, hand drawing and watercolor, architectural theory, and architectural history.
 The curriculum focuses on classical architecture and the design of contemporary buildings in a classical manner following the precedents of Vitruvius, Palladio and Vignola.
 These trips involve visits to historic sites with presentations by faculty members, time for sketching, and free time to explore the cities.
 Students analyze the country's historical models of buildings and cities to use as resources in creating architecture in the 21st century.

-Concentrations

-The School of Architecture offers three concentrations: Furniture Design, Preservation and Restoration, and Architectural Practice and Enterprise.
-Each concentration includes four to five classes across the fourth and fifth year of study.